“Uncle G” Remembers Not Seeing Lynyrd Skynyrd (1977)

 By American Correspondent for Classic Rock Radio (UK)Gary Brown

 I purchased a ticket immediately after they went on sale.
 This was back in the year 1977.
 I was spinning Ted’s ‘Cat Scratch Fever’ album along with the one before that, ‘Free For All’, just about all the time.
-Add to that, and this was somewhat connected; Meat Loaf – Bat Out Of Hell (1977).
+Add to that, and this was somewhat connected, Meat Loaf – Bat Out Of Hell (1977).
 That lasted for a while.
-In between playing those three almost non-stop, I would play Lynyrd Skynyrd’s live, ‘One From The Road’ album (1976).
+Besides playing those three almost non-stop, I would play Lynyrd Skynyrd’s live, ‘One From The Road’ album (1976).

-By the way, just about everything for me back then was on vinyl.
-Towards the end of the two album set, on Side B, Van Zant asks the crowd: “What song is it you wanna hear?”
+By the way, almost everything for me back then was on vinyl.
+Towards the end of the two-album set, on Side B, Van Zant asks the crowd: “What song is it you wanna hear?”
 The group was warming up for, The Who.
 Anyway, Freebird it was.
 That, and of course ‘Sweet Home Alabama‘ got played repeatedly.

 Autumn of ’77 brought along Lynyrd Skynyrd’s newest album; Street Survivors.
 I had the original album sleeve.
 The Stone’s Some Girls also.
 There are benefits to grabbing releases on its first day.
-Both of these, by the way, having troubles over their original cover art.
+By the way, both of these have trouble with their original cover art.
+The Rolling Stones has used pictures of celebrities without their permission, and Lynyrd Skynyrd’s was deemed in poor taste since it portrayed the band in a scene depicting fire.

 The Plane Crash (October 20, 1977)

 How tragic!
-Unbelieveable! even more so there were survivors.
+Unbelievable!
+Even more so that there were survivors.
 Stunned everyone!
-Those that died, it broke our hearts.
+Those who died, it broke our hearts.
+Those who were injured as well.
 The concert went on, but not with Lynyrd Skynyrd.
 There was a replacement.
 Our train was late.
 I missed the opening act.
 But we did catch Ted’s entire performance.
-All I remember is taking our seats, and this very good looking female to my left saying hello while offering to pass me her pipe.
+All I remember is taking our seats, and this very good-looking female to my left saying hello while offering to pass me her pipe.
 The next moment, there was Ted and his band on stage.

 I wasn’t aware of Nugent’s whole catalog.
 Came on board with, Cat Scratch Fever.
 I did purchase his previous album ‘Free For All’ after that.
 That album had the bonus of having a then-unknown Meat Loaf doing vocals on several of the selections.
 All artists mentioned in this post gained huge strides in their popularity, pretty much all around the same time frame here.